Operation Sea Lion: Barge types

-Two types of inland river barge were generally available in Europe for use in Sea Lion: the peniche, which was 38.5 meters long and carried 360 tons of cargo, and the Kampine, which was 50 meters long and carried 620 tons of cargo.
-Of the barges collected for the invasion, 1,336 were classified as peniches and 982 as Kampinen.
-For simplicity's sake, the Germans designated any barge up to the size of a standard peniche as Type A1 and anything larger as Type A2.
+Two types of inland river barge were generally available in Europe for use in Sea Lion: the péniche, which was 38.5 meters long and carried 360 tons of cargo, and the Kampine, which was 50 meters long and carried 620 tons of cargo.
+Of the barges collected for the invasion, 1,336 were classified as péniches and 982 as Kampinen.
+For simplicity's sake, the Germans designated any barge up to the size of a standard péniche as Type A1 and anything larger as Type A2.

+The "Kampine" was named for the Belgian Campine region, where a network of canals existed, the barges having been designed to meet their locks with their 50x7 metres dimensions.